 Guitar Hero Live Review

-Sony PlayStation 4Also available on Microsoft Xbox 360, Nintendo Wii-U, Sony PlayStation 3 and Microsoft Xbox One
+Reviewed on Sony PlayStation 4Also available on Microsoft Xbox 360, Nintendo Wii-U, Sony PlayStation 3 and Microsoft Xbox One

 Guitar Hero had the career trajectory closer to a breakout pop act than a legendary rockstar.
 Under Harmonix’ management it took tentative first steps into the gaming landscape, garnering a devoted fanbase.
 Big boss Activision then came in and signed the franchise; soon enough Guitar Hero was everywhere.
 Meanwhile, Harmonix, like an independent singer-songwriter, took time crafting magnum opus after magnum opus (excepting Lego and Green Day Rock Bands, perhaps).
 Guitar Hero lived in Rock Band’s shadow but popped out megahit after megahit, surviving on brand loyalty.
 Soon it crashed and burned, taking the whole genre with it, driving its name into the dirt.
 When it announced it was returning, mere weeks after Rock Band announced a comeback, it seemed as if history was about to repeat itself.
 Thanks to the ingenious team at Freestyle Games, this is radically not the case.
 This is the Guitar Hero reinvention.